Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

-Latest Update 2: Linking in the Notifications and Manage Workflow blogs, and the SAP Fiori for S/4HANA wiki.
+Latest Update 2: Linking in the Notifications and Manage Workflow blogs, and the SAP Fiori for SAP S/4HANA wiki.

 Latest Update: There is a variation on Intent-based Navigation – if you are navigating to another Fiori (SAPUI5) Application deployed on the same Fiori Frontend Server, you can embed the target app directly into the Task Detail – see SAP Note 2305401 – Integration of SAPUI5 Fiori Applications into My Inbox 2.0 for details.

-The move towards greater metadata driven development in Fiori and the single Fiori archetype in S/4HANA brings all sorts of exciting benefits for scaling S/4AHANA Fiori apps, including Fiori My Inbox.
+The move towards greater metadata driven development in Fiori and the single Fiori archetype in SAP S/4HANA brings all sorts of exciting benefits for scaling S/4AHANA Fiori apps, including Fiori My Inbox.

-However if you have used Fiori My Inbox in SAP Business Suite or Suite on HANA, rest assured earlier options for configuring and extending My Inbox are still supported.
+However if you have used SAP Fiori My Inbox in SAP Business Suite or Suite on HANA, rest assured earlier options for configuring and extending My Inbox are still supported.
 And just as before, Fiori My Inbox supports both SAP delivered and custom workflows out of the box with a default implementation.
 However there are some significant benefits to be achieved by tailoring tasks – especially when it comes to mobile devices.

 There are 4 main options to adjust the default behaviour of tasks in the inbox: